AlieNbee239/pdf-merge/README.md

 3. copy the code and past in your python ide
 4. change the pdf name on this code
 5. and run
-# note-- your python file and the pdf fils are put in same folder
+# note-- your python file and the pdf fils put in same folder
 ...

         follow me on instagram   https://www.instagram.com/myself_supratik